snyff/oauthsecurity/README.md

 Both hackers and developers can benefit from reading it.

 OAuth is a critical functionality.
-It is responsible for access to sensitive user data, authentication and authorization. **Poorly implemented OAuth is a reliable way to hijack user account**.
+It is responsible for access to sensitive user data, authentication and authorization. **Poorly implemented OAuth is a reliable way to take account over**.
 Unlike XSS, it is easy to exploit, but hard to mitigate for victims (NoScript won't help, JavaScript is not required).

-Because of OAuth a while ago Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick and many other startups had account hijacking vulnerability.
-And many of them are still vulnerable.
-Our motivation is to make people aware of "Social login" risks.
+Because of OAuth a while ago Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick and other startups had account hijacking vulnerability.
+And many websites are vulnerable right. **Our motivation is to make people aware of "Social login" risks, we encourage you to use OAuth very carefully.**

 ## Authorization Code flow